Information for parents

 After the Recessional, graduating seniors will go to Rugby Field, just west of the Nott Memorial, to say their good-byes to faculty, staff, and classmates.
 Please meet your graduate there.
 This is an ideal opportunity for you to take photographs of students with family members, friends, and their favorite staff and faculty members.

-In case of light rain, the ceremony will still be held outdoors.
-Guests can remain outdoors in the Library Plaza, or they may watch the ceremony indoors in Taylor Music Center (Emerson Auditorium), Olin Hall (Room 115), or O’Brien Hall (Room 117).
+Weather: In case of light rain, the ceremony will still be held outdoors.
+Guests can remain outdoors in Library Plaza, or they may watch the ceremony indoors at the nearby Reamer Auditorium and Olin Hall (Room 115) on a first-come, first-served basis.

-We regret that parking is not available in close proximity to the ceremony on campus for all guests.
+Parking Information: We regret that parking is not available in close proximity to the ceremony on campus for all guests.
 Campus safety officers will be stationed at all entrances of the campus to direct cars to on-campus parking on a first-come, first-served basis.
-If main campus lots are full, please seek parking spaces at College Park Hall on lower Nott Street and on neighboring streets.
-Shuttle transportation will be available for those who park at the College Park Hall lot.
-Parking is also available in the Nott/Seward parking lot, and the Raymond/Potter lot.
-Golf carts will be available to help transport guests from the parking lots to the seating.
+If the main campus lots are full, please seek parking spaces at College Park Hall on lower Nott Street and on neighboring streets.
+Shuttle transportation and golf carts will be available to help transport people from the parking lots to the seating.
 No reservation is needed.
-Click here for Parking Information.
+More information is available here.

-A designated seating area will be available for persons with accessibility needs.
+Accessibility Parking & Seating: A designated seating area will be available for persons with accessibility needs.
 Accessibility parking is available in the Lamont parking lot for those with an accessibility parking tag.
 If you don’t have a tag, you may drop guests off in the circle outside Old Chapel and a golf cart will take them to the seating area.
 No reservation is needed.

-To recognize each student individually, we will call graduates’ names in alphabetical order.
+Ceremony: To recognize each student individually, we will call graduates’ names in alphabetical order.
 This will make it easy for all to anticipate the moment at which particular names will be called.
 I ask that parents and friends refrain from moving up to the platform or otherwise obstructing the flow of the procession to take pictures.

-Grad Images (https://www.gradimages.com/) will take three individual pictures of each graduating senior: first before crossing the stage, second while receiving diploma cases from President Harris, and last while leaving the stage.
+Photos: Grad Images (https://www.gradimages.com/) will take three individual pictures of each graduating senior: first before crossing the stage, second while receiving a diploma case from President Harris, and the last while leaving the stage.
 Approximately two weeks after Commencement, Grad Images will send a selection of proofs to your student’s union.edu email address so that you may purchase photographs if you wish.
 In addition, Balfour will be providing graduation announcements and other related products.
 Allowing these companies to provide you information is intended as a service for graduates and their families.
 You are under no obligation to purchase their products.

-Students do not receive their physical diploma at the Commencement ceremony.
-After Commencement and verification that students have fulfilled their degree requirements, students will receive a digital diploma via their union.edu email address.
+Diplomas: Students do not receive their physical diploma at the Commencement ceremony.
+After Commencement and final verification that students have fulfilled their degree requirements, students will receive a digital diploma via their union.edu email address.
 They will then receive their physical diploma via U.S. mail.

 Sincerely yours,